 Welcome

-StephanieWelcome!
-You are here because you know me, have heard of me, are praying for me, love me, or…it could just be by chance.
-I promise, regardless if you found me on a random search, it wasn’t by chance.
+StephanieWell hello there!
+You are here because you know me, have heard of me, are praying for me, love me, or it could simply be coincidental.
+Regardless if you found me on a random search, I can guarantee that it wasn’t by chance.
 My name is Stephanie.
 I turned 25 on January 6th, 2012.
 19 days later, on the 25th, I received news that forever changed my life.
-I was diagnosed with large cell neuro-endrocrine cancer of the cervix.
-After a grueling treatment regimen complete with surgery, radiation, and chemotherapy, I had a recurrence detected in late November, 2012.
-Follow me through my journey, on the road to a new diagnosis of cancer-free.
+I was diagnosed with Large Cell Neuroendrocrine Cancer of the Cervix and given a less than 20% chance to survive the first year.
+After four separate battles against this disease within four years, 55 chemotherapy treatments, 28 radiation sessions, and four major surgeries my perspective on life has been radically altered.
+Believe it or not, heaping amounts of good can come from a terminal diagnosis.
+Through it all, God is still good.

 Here I’ll be documenting the mountains and valleys of this expedition.
 More specifically, I’ll be candidly writing about my experience: highs, lows, fears, accomplishments, raw emotions, faith, hope, and ultimately, triumph.
-There may be times when I use language I wouldn’t typically use.
-Believe me, if you had cancer, you might want to say “shit”, too.
-There may be times when graphic description is necessary, because “a large lump” truly doesn’t define what my cancer looks like.
-At times, I may include pictures.
-I’ll probably make you laugh and cry, and most likely, I’ve been doing the same while writing.
-There may be days where you wonder if this truly is a blog about cancer, because some days I just won’t want to talk about it.
-You’ll probably discover that I love to cook, have a super hot husband, enjoy reading, really adore kids, and have an undying affection for my Lord and Savior.
+I’ll make you laugh and cry, because most likely I’ve been doing the same while writing.
+Here I’ll share hot topic issues like body image, depression, infertility, making difficult decisions, adjusting to a malignant life, and what happens in life after cancer.
+You’ll discover that I am passionate about living intentionally, have a super hot husband, enjoy reading, adore kids, and have an undying affection for my Lord and Savior.

 God has given me this story to share.
 He wrote this book, I’m just translating for you.
 One thing I know for sure, cancer didn’t hide from me, so I sure as hell am not hiding from it.